bricepepin/angular-firestype/README.md

 In order for AngularFirestype to know how to transform your custom object to raw objects and instanciate them back from Firestore, you need to provide a mapping object containing data about your application model.

 The mapping object is a map of `ModelType`, himself either a class for simple custom objects or a `ModelDescriptor` for more complex ones.
-Here is an exemple of mapping object :
+Here is an exemple of a mapping object :
 ```ts
 import { ModelType } from 'angular-firestype';
 import { User } from './user.ts';